vanillawc/wc-code/README.md

 ### Basic Usage

-all language modes are dynamically loaded, and the css is dynamically loaded, you don't need to add any additional files for them
+all language modes/themes are dynamically loaded, and the css is dynamically loaded, you don't need to add any additional files for them

+**JavaScript example**

 ```html
   <script type="module" src="https://cdn.jsdelivr.net/gh/vanillawc/wc-code/index.js"></script>